Venue & Location

 railway directly into the stadium and Railex, and avoids any part of the hospital grounds completely.

-This is only an five-minute bus trip from the bus station to Elm Farm bus stop.
+This is only an seven-minute bus trip from the bus station to Elm Farm bus stop.

-Buses depart Aylesbury bus station at 10 minutes and 40 minutes past each hour and arrive at Elm Farm shops
+Buses depart Aylesbury bus station at 10 minutes past each hour and arrive at Elm Farm shops

-at 15 minutes and 45 minutes past each hour.
-Return service is 25 minutes and 55 minutes past each hour.
+at 17 minutes past each hour.
+Return service is 56 minutes past each hour.

 Click Here for 300 Bus Route and Timetable.